- Inpatient Rehabilitation Facilities:

 Approach to Care

 Advances in understanding Parkinson’s disease, coupled with advances in medical interventions and rehabilitation techniques, offer new hope for our patients.
 Parkinson’s and related disorders are complex diseases that affect each individual differently.
-Our customized treatments address every aspect of the disease, including medications, psychological and behavioral aspectsaspect counseling, and movement, self-care, and speech skills.
+Our customized treatments address every aspect of the disease, including medications, psychological and behavioral issues, movement, self-care, and speech skills.

 We customize our treatments based on each patient’s medical and rehabilitation needs, goals, and circumstances.
 We emphasize education of the patient and family to increase their understanding of the disease and determine the level of assistance necessary to support the patient's maximum independence.